• Home

 Here's how I use visuals to help make the terms stick:

 As we work through the lesson, we record the word perimeter in our journals.
-However, we capitalize and bold the RIM to remind them the peRIMeter is the measurement of the outside “rim” of the shape.
+However, we capitalize and bold the RIM to remind them that the peRIMeter measures the outside “rim” of the shape.

 Students also draw a rectangle in their math journal and write the word perimeter going all the way around the outside…over and over again for my friends with small penmanship.

-We also write AREA in our journals, and I let them color in the inside of the As and R to remind them the area is the inside.
-Then they go back to that rectangle they drew and write AREA as big as they can fit on the inside.
+We also write AREA in our journals, and I let them color inside the As and R to remind them the area is inside.
+Then they return to that rectangle they drew and write AREA as big as they can fit inside.

 2. Teach area & perimeter as different computations

-This really helps them distinguish the two early on because they are using different operations to solve.
+This helps them distinguish the two early on because they use different operations to solve.

 3. Use color-coding